Clownacy/clownmdemu-frontend/README.md

 ![Debug](/screenshot-debug.png)

-The repository contains clownmdemu's standalone frontend; it is written in C++11 and leverages the SDL2, Dear ImGui, FreeType, tinyfiledialogs, and inih libraries.
+The repository contains clownmdemu's standalone frontend; it is written in C++11 and leverages the SDL2, Dear ImGui, FreeType, and inih libraries.

 The default control scheme is as follows: